 After that, he bought his current house, in a village of 1200 homes that had been built by nine retired soldiers on land owned by the Ministry of National Defense.
-In 2010, upon hearing that the government planned to demolish the village, Huang began painting the walls of his home and surrounding buildings in an attempt to have them preserved.
+In 2010, out of boredom, and also upon hearing that the government planned to demolish the village, Huang began painting the walls of his home and surrounding buildings in an attempt to have them preserved.
 At that point, he was one of the only people still inhabiting the village.

-Later, students from the nearby Ling Tung and Hung Kuang universities discovered his artwork, and successfully petitioned the Taichung mayor to preserve the home.
+Later, students from the nearby Ling Tung and Hung Kuang universities discovered his artwork, and successfully petitioned the Taichung mayor to preserve the collection of 11 remaining houses.
 The village soon acquired local fame, and is quickly becoming one of Taiwan’s hottest new attractions.

 Huang, now 94 and going by the nickname Rainbow Grandpa (彩虹爺爺), still lives on site, and supposedly wakes up every morning at 4 am to work on maintaining his artwork.
 Visitors often meet him and he always gives the victory sign when posing for photos, but we weren’t lucky enough to see him when we visited.

 Huang’s artwork has been called a kind of surrealism, with elements of humor, childishness, and love.
 He is also obviously an animal lover.
 He has even been called the Hayao Miyazaki of Taiwan.